Lazy-Day-Tech/TapTrack-User-Reference/docs/Changelog/Beta-1.5.7.md

     - Fixed a bug causing base Shuttle Management page button row to overlap with system bar
     - Fixed Icon-Label overlap in RepairMenu navigation bar on some devices
     - Improved sizing of waiver display text in BookingRecordView to be more consistent
+    - Added padding to ManualInput to prevent overlap with system bar on Android devices
 - Determined minimum Android device requirements
   - SDK 28 (Android 9.0)
 - Upgraded Dependancies
+- Improved source documention
+- Additional Unit Tests